AbuseIO/SCART-application/README.md

 Foundation and how funds are spend.
 AbuseIO is known under the dutch RSIN number 855149012 and with the chamber of commerce registration number 63234955.

-EOKM is registered non-profit Foundation in the Netherlands specialized in assessing and dealing with online child abuse.

-**The EOKM Reporting Tool (ERT) is specific version from the AbuseIO Reporting Tool (ART) made for EOKM.**

 ##Goals and what we do